Getting Your Criminal History (CCH) Corrected

 Records that permanently stay on a criminal history by law include (unless expunged):

-• Pending cases with a bench warrant issued.
+- Pending cases with a bench warrant issued

-• Finding of guilty but mentally ill
+- Finding of guilty but mentally ill

-• Finding of guilty by a jury or bench trial
+- Finding of guilty by a jury or bench trial

-• Plead guilty or nolo contendere or no contest
+- Pleading guilty or nolo contendere or no contest

-• Finding of guilt for a PPO violation
+- Finding of guilt for a PPO violation

-• Adjudication of guilt in a juvenile proceeding
+- Adjudication of guilt in a juvenile proceeding

-• What about everything else?
+- What about everything else?
 It should be removed!

 Dismissals and Acquittals are Supposed to Be Removed

-Under Michigan law, a person is released without a charge and not charged within a reasonable period (usually 12 months); the fingerprints and arrest card are supposed to be destroyed and erased from the criminal history.
+Under Michigan law, when a person is released without a charge and not charged within a reasonable period (usually 12 months), the fingerprints and arrest card are supposed to be destroyed and erased from the person’s criminal history.
 The same is true for charges that are not authorized against a juvenile.
 If a person is found “not guilty” or charges are dismissed (nolle prosequi), the biometric data and arrest card must be destroyed.
 In reality, this rarely happens, and arrests frequently stay on criminal records.
-Now that a person’s criminal history in Michigan is so easy to get from public records, arrests that did not result in any conviction are routinely used to discriminate against job applicants, students, professionals, parents in divorce proceedings, immigrants, and much more.
+Now that a person’s criminal history in Michigan is so easy to get from public records, arrests that did not result in a conviction are routinely used to discriminate against job applicants, students, professionals, parents in divorce proceedings, immigrants, and much more.

 Under Advisements, Expungements, and Delayed Sentences